Fierce Turtle

 Other useful stuff to consider:

-• 1 or 2 pairs of Gloves (As a regular sailor, my hands are pretty tough, but some like having a pair of sailing gloves to protect them from calouses, etc. A pair of sailing gloves with chamois/leather palms and fingerless tips is useful for this and still allows rope handling.
+• 1 or 2 pairs of Gloves (As a regular sailor, my hands are pretty tough, but some like having a pair of sailing gloves to protect them from calluses, etc. A pair of sailing gloves with chamois/leather palms and fingerless tips is useful for this and still allows rope handling.
 For cold hands, consider warm, waterproof mittens, although nothing works great in the depths of the Southern Ocean, except, perhaps, rubber frozen meat packers gloves).
 For most conditions, Sealskinz winter mittens will do a good job, especially when worn with merino wool under-mittens.

 • Knee pads - for sliding around on the foredeck in rough weather - spinlock are good.